 8. You be patient, too.
 Establish your hearts, for the coming of the Lord is at hand.

 9. Do not murmur against one another, brothers, lest you be condemned.
-Behold, the Judge has been standing at the doors.
+Behold, the Judge is standing before the gates.

 10. Take, my brothers, the prophets who spoke in the name of the Lord as an example of suffering hardships and of patience.